Audi Q5: North America

 The SQ5 is offered as a performance variant of the Q5.
-In North American spec, it uses a 3.0L DOHC direct-injected Miller Cycle-capable 90° V6 with a single mono-scroll turbocharger.
+In North American spec, it uses a 3.0L DOHC direct-injected Miller Cycle-capable 90° V6 with a single twin-scroll turbocharger.
 This engine, dubbed EA839, is a substantially reworked version of the previous-generation supercharged V6 (EA837) that was used in the first generation Q5 3.0T and SQ5.
 Power output for the turbocharged engines remains at 354 hp, however torque increases to 369 lb.ft at only 1370 rpm.
-Unlike the lesser powered Q5 ‘45 TFSI’ 2.0T, Audi retained ZF's 8HP transmission for the SQ5.
-Unlike the Q5, the SQ5 utilizes the full-time rear-biased quattro VI AWD system.
+Unlike the lesser powered Q5 ‘45 TFSI’ 2.0T, Audi retained ZF's 8HP transmission for the SQ5, and it also utilizes the full-time rear-biased quattro AWD system.
+Utilizing the Torsen CSM self-locking center differential, default power distribution is 40% front/60% rear.
+The center differential can instantaneously divert up to 70% of available engine power to the front wheels or up to 85% to the rear wheels.
+This permanent version of the Quattro AWD system is also available with the torque-vectoring rear "sport differential".

 For the 2019 model year, heated front seats, rear electric child locks, 7-inch infotainment screen, and roof crossbars became standard equipment.
 For the Premium Plus trim, rear USB charge ports and wireless charging became standard while for Prestige trims, park assist was made standard.
 The Convenience Package was expanded to include the Audi side assist and Audi pre sense rear safety systems.
 In addition, Audi introduced a "black optic" package for the Q5, featuring black exterior trim and unique wheels.
 The SQ5 also became available in the Premium trim.